klovelace/iSpindel/docs/README_en 1st Edits.md

 configuration

 Ubitdots
-•	Initially a free account with must Ubidots.com be created
-•	The menu API Credentialsgives his Tokenby the iSpindel receives permission to write the data.
+⋅⋅*	Initially a free account with must Ubidots.com be created ⋅⋅*	The menu API Credentials gives the Tokenby the iSpindel receives permission to write the data.
 Note this.

 portal
-By pressing the Reset Tastecreated the Wemos an access point with which connected you can make the necessary settings.
+By pressing the Reset Taste created the Wemos an access point with which connected you can make the necessary settings.
 The iSpindel signals that it is in the configuration mode by blinking steadily every second.
-Leaving the configuration mode and storing the settings by pressing the menu item Start iSpindel or wait 5 minutes.
-After that the spendil is in the operating mode that it transmits its data and then goes directly into the "Deep Sleep" standby.
-Therefore, it is not erasable in normal mode.
+Exit the configuration mode and store the settings by pressing the menu item Start on iSpindel or wait 5 minutes.
+After that the iSpendil is in operating mode and transmits data.
+It then goes directly into the "Deep Sleep" standby.
+Ensuring that it is write-protected in normal mode.
-•	The Ubidots Token, noted above, are now entered here.
+⋅⋅*	The Ubidots Token, noted above, are now entered here.
-•	Also the requirements are the Intervallone in which it provides data.
-This has to do with the battery life.
-It is recommended that in practice some 1800seconds (= 30 minutes) to select clock.
+⋅⋅*	The Intervallone must allo be intered.
+This variable determines teh frequency with wich the iSpendil updates data.
+More frequent updates deplete the batter faster.
+The recomended value is 1800 seconds (= 30 minutes) to select clock.

-•	You get it over
+⋅⋅*You get it over

-•	An overview of the data you can on the Infoview menu
+⋅⋅*An overview of the data you can on the Infoview menu

-After the above data has been entered and stored, the spindle is connected to the Wlan and Ubidots and the data is transferred.
+After the above data has been entered and stored, the iSpindle is connected to the Wlan and Ubidots and the data is transferred.
 On the Ubidots web interface under Sources, check that the data is updated.
 Now you can see the graphs in the Dashboard.
 ________________________________________